UNCLASSIFIED (U)

 (1) (U) Using PCQS to Verify Previous Issuance of a Permanent Resident Card: In the absence of a valid ADIT stamp in the passport, you may issue a boarding foil without referral to your local or regional CBP or ICE office(s) or USCIS for verification if appropriate checks are run in the USCIS Person Centric Query Service (PCQS) in the CCD:

-(a) (U) You must verify the applicant’s LPR status using PCQS, which is available under the Other Agencies/Bureaus tab in the CCD.
-Using the PCQS, you must run a check through the Central Index System (CIS) and Customer Profile Management System (CPMS) to ensure that the subject is in fact an LPR of the United States;
+(a) (U) Verify the applicant’s LPR status using PCQS, which is available under the Other Agencies/Bureaus tab in the CCD.
+Using the PCQS, run a check through the Central Index System (CIS) and Customer Profile Management System (CPMS) to ensure that the subject is in fact an LPR of the United States;

 (b) (U) Entry of the applicant’s name and date of birth (DOB), or preferably the A number, into PCQS should give you access to their record in the CIS and CPMS, which will include a photograph of the applicant (in the CPMS record) and information about of the Form I-551; and

 (2) (U) Using ADIS to Verify Date of Departure from the United States: The DHS Arrival Departure Information System (ADIS) contains records of noncitizens’ arrivals and departures to and from the United States by air.
-You must use ADIS to determine when the applicant last departed the United States:
+Use ADIS to determine when the applicant last departed the United States:

 (a) (U) To check ADIS, use the Send ADIS Request report in the CCD under the Cross Applications tab, or you may use the “Alt+O” shortcut function from the NIV Print Authorization Window.
-If the CCD ADIS report does not provide results, you may request that the Fraud Prevention Unit (FPU) conduct further research in post’s standalone version of ADIS, which allows a more flexible search.
+If the CCD ADIS report does not provide results, you may request that the FPU) conduct further research in post’s standalone version of ADIS, which allows a more flexible search.
 You may also consider other evidence, such as airplane tickets; and

 (b) (U) If the applicant has been outside the United States for a year or more and did not obtain a Reentry Permit, then they are not eligible for a boarding foil, and must apply for a visa to return to the United States;